Trixie Belden and the Killifish Point Mystery

 Trixie shrugged.
 "I don’t know.
 Between the weird guy in the hat and this guy being in such a hurry to get away, I don’t know what to think."
 A sudden thought struck her.
 "Hey!
 Maybe the two of them are in cahoots and they found out that the legends that say there’s a bunch of buried treasure around here are actually true and they’re trying—"

-Trixie stopped abruptly at the looks of amusement that her friends were giving her.
+Trixie stopped abruptly at the looks of amusement on her friends’ faces.

-"I know, Trix," Honey said.
-"We didn’t mean to make fun of you.
+"I know, Trix," Honey said contritely.
+"We didn’t mean to make fun of you, really.
 It’s just that there’s no reason to believe that the two men have anything to do with each other, but you’ve got them in cahoots and looking for pirate treasure."

 Trixie laughed good-naturedly.
 "When you put it like that, it does sound a little silly."